 Robins

-Week Beginning - Monday 21st April 2025 (Bank Holiday)
+Week Beginning - Tuesday 6th May 2025 (Bank holiday 5th May)

-Spellings will be sent home on Mondays and sheets returned the following Monday, dictations and word tests will be given on Tuesdays.
+The year 1 and 2 children continue to have three lots of homework per week: Spellings will be sent home on Mondays and sheets returned the following Monday, dictations and word tests will be given on Tuesdays.

 *All year groups have reading books going home daily, please take the time to share your child's book with them.
 Reception and Year 1 children will keep their book for the week, to re-read for fluency, the books should come back in to school each day.